 Make a Schedule

 Choose specific dates of important steps along the way but focus on setting realistic goals, and then stick to them!
-Make sure to give yourself enough time to find out what resources are available to you [including meeting with a librarian, if needed], to choose a research problem to investigate, to select and read relevant research literature, to outline your paper, to organize the information you are going to cite in your paper, and to write your first and final drafts [as well as any necessary drafts in between].
+Make sure to give yourself enough time to find out what resources are available to you [including meeting with a librarian, if needed!], to identify a research problem to investigate, to select and read relevant research literature, to outline your paper, to organize the information you are going to cite in your paper, and to write your first and final drafts [as well as any necessary steps in between].
 Developing a personal assignment calendar will also help you manage your time in relation to work assigned in other classes.

 Analyze the Assignment

 Carefully analyze the assignment to determine what you are specifically being asked to do.
 Look for key terms, topics, subject areas, and/or issues that can help you develop a research problem that interests you.
 Be sure that you understand the type of paper you are being asked to write.
-Research papers discuss a topic in depth and cite to credible sources that contain evidence that supports your your particular perspective.
+Research papers discuss a topic in depth and cite to credible sources that contain evidence that supports your particular perspective.
 However, there are many different ways this process can be achieved.

 The way in which your professor may ask you to frame your analysis can include any of the following approaches: